The media continues to contort this Cambridge Analytica-Facebook story. I was just on CNN International to shed some light on this “scandal.”

 Logan was just on CNN talking about what Facebook and its users can expect in coming weeks.
 We already know some of what’s coming.

 We’ve seen the specific action plan Facebook put in place to remove third-party targeting options.
-Here’s a note from our Facebook rep at Blitz:
+Here’s a note from our Facebook rep at Content Factory:

 “Specifically, over the next six months, we will remove the ability to use Partner Categories, a targeting solution that enables third-party data providers to offer their targeting directly on Facebook.
 While leveraging third-party data is a common industry practice and we’ve put good protections in place, we believe this step will help improve people’s privacy on Facebook.

 - May 10: After this date, you will no longer be able to create or edit campaign using Partner Categories built on audiences from the UK, Germany, and France; however, they will be allowed to continue running until May 24.

 - May 25: We will no longer deliver to Partner Categories built on audiences from the UK, Germany, and France, and these targeting options will no longer be available for use on our platform.
 You will be notified to update any targeting containing impacted Partner Categories before this date.